cohenlior/ViewModel-Retrofit-NewsApi/README.md

 "# AutoDeskAssignment"

-The app is wrriten in kotlin and uses:
+The app is written in kotlin and uses:
 	1. kotlin extensions.
 	2. kotlin data class.
 	3. androidX packages.